 The Amazons became much more bloodthirsty and anti-male.
 Now, they reproduce with the help of captured sailors, whom they destroy, Praying Mantis-like, after using.
 Male offspring they sell into slavery.
 Far from being enlightened symbols of some kind of feminism, they have become a man's nightmare-creatures.

 Wonder Woman herself, formerly a creation of a woman with supernatural aid, has become another bastard child of Zeus, who impregnates Hippolyta.
 As with the changed Amazons, this just feels wrong, symbolically.
 In 2012, DC raised eyebrows again by entangling Diana romantically with Superman.
 DC also felt the need to have her declare her heterosexuality during an encounter with Batwoman.

+In 2017, DC did a "soft reboot" of their history, and Warner Brothers released a successful Wonder Woman film that portrayed a more traditional version of the character.
 Wonder Woman remains one of the longest-lasting and most-recognized comic book icons.
 We shall see what changes and revisions remain in store.

 1. The early Wonder Woman comics feature frequent bondage scenes, and a handful of paddlings.
 Suffering Sappho indeed.

 2. Previously, a pilot had been shot for a 1967 camp version of Wonder Woman.
 It never sold.
 Cathy Lee Crosby played the powered-down version of the character in a 1974 made-for-tv movie.
 Wonder Woman has also appeared in numerous cartoons; in 2008's Justice League: The New Frontier, Lucy Lawless provided the voice.
-A live-action film is currently remains beset by pre-production problems.

 3. I'm thinking, if this were the case, that Paradise Island would be a good deal larger than it is.